 Walker Field House features a tennis/multipurpose playing surface with indirect lighting.
 The 42,250 square feet of floor space contains five tennis courts and accommodates a variety of sports including volleyball, basketball, fencing, and badminton.
 The building also houses a six-lane Olympic-sized swimming pool with a four-foot moveable bulkhead and diving well, renovated locker rooms, and a new sports medicine facility.
-The athletic and fitness center is a 53,000-square foot athletic facility that includes a 1,200 seat basketball gym, an elevated running track, a 5,000-square-foot weight training/cardiovascular facility, a multipurpose room, locker rooms, administrative offices, and a laundry/uniform room.
+The new athletic and fitness center is a 53,000-square foot athletic facility that includes a 1,200 seat basketball gym, an elevated running track, a 5,000 square foot weight training/cardiovascular facility, a multipurpose room, locker rooms, administrative offices, and a laundry/uniform room.

 Kenyon Hall is named in honor of the late Helen Kenyon, class of 1905, the first woman chair of the board of trustees.
-Kenyon Hall contains six international squash courts, a much improved volleyball court (now with uplighting and a NCAA approved plastic playing surface), a varsity weight room, and a rowing room.
+Kenyon Hall contains six international squash courts, a much improved volleyball court (now with uplighting and a NCAA approved plastic playing surface), a varsity weight room and rowing room.

 On-campus outdoor facilities include a nine-hole golf course, 13 tennis courts, and numerous playing fields.
 Prentiss Field has a quarter-mile all-weather track, two soccer fields, field hockey game and practice fields, and a baseball diamond.
 The J. L. Weinberg Field Sports Pavilion, opened in 2003, includes six locker rooms, a sports medicine facility, and a laundry facility.
 The Vassar College Farm contains a rugby field and practice grids.
 The intercollegiate rowing program facilities include a boathouse and a 16-acre parcel of land on the Hudson River.

-On the varsity level, women compete in basketball, cross country, fencing, field hockey, golf, lacrosse, rowing, soccer, squash, swimming and diving, tennis, track, and volleyball.
-Men compete in baseball, basketball, cross country, fencing, lacrosse, rowing, soccer, squash, swimming and diving, tennis, track, and volleyball.
+On the varsity level, women compete in basketball, cross country, fencing, field hockey, golf, lacrosse, rowing, soccer, squash, swimming and diving, tennis, and volleyball.
+Men compete in baseball, basketball, cross country, fencing, lacrosse, rowing, soccer, squash, swimming and diving, tennis, and volleyball.
 Club teams include badminton, cycling, men’s and women’s rugby, sailing, skiing, track, ultimate Frisbee, and weight lifting.
 Intramural sports include badminton, basketball, billiards, bowling, chess, floor hockey, touch football, golf, ping pong, indoor and outdoor soccer, softball, squash, tennis, coed volleyball, and inner tube water polo.

 The ALANA Center provides a myriad of resources and programs to enhance the campus life and academic experiences of African-American/Black, Latino, Asian and Native American students.
 The center offers opportunities for leadership development, intra-cultural and cross-cultural dialogues, lectures, big sister/big brother and alumnae/i mentoring programs.
 A comfortable and affirming gathering space is also provided for student organizations with similar goals in supporting students of color.
 As an extension of cultural/social and academic initiatives, resources for interacting with various communities in Poughkeepsie and surrounding areas are provided.
-Other resources include cultural journals/newsletters, educational videos, career development, scholarship and fellowship information, and a computer lab.
+Other resources include cultural journals/newsletters, educational videos, career development, scholarship and fellowship information and a computer lab.

 The Women’s Center is a resource center staffed by student interns who plan film screenings, lectures, and discussions on a range of topics; they collaborate with other student interns and student organizations to promote gender equity.
 Faculty members from the Women’s Studies Program provide support through curricular and co-curricular advising.
-The center is located in Strong House, Room 114.

 Career Development and Student Employment